nyaaarlathotep/adventofcode/README.md

 My brain is burning.

-Finally, I guess it's pipe.
+Finally, I guess it's a **pipe** or so-called **queue**?
 The whole afternoon is wasted.

+lol, I just rewrote it, and it simply worked.

+Calm down.
+Maybe I need another day to figure it out.
+Why I passed all the unit tests but can't pass the real users?
+Damn!